 Bursaries, Scholarships and Grants

 Our commitment to access requires sustained financial support, not only by opening up pathways to Oxford but by ensuring students can flourish academically once they arrive, without distracting financial pressures.
-The 125th Anniversary bursaries and scholarships will support our commitment to excellence and equality by attracting and supporting the most talented students regardless of their abilities to pay.
+Bursaries and scholarships support our commitment to excellence and equality by attracting and supporting the most talented students regardless of their abilities to pay.
 In the Campaign there are opportunities to establish named bursaries and scholarships as well as to fund academic support.

-The aim of the 125th Anniversary bursaries is to extend the scope and scale of existing support for current undergraduates.
-Through the new 125th Anniversary bursaries, St Hilda’s is able to attract and support talented students and ensure that students from financially disadvantaged backgrounds can make the most of their time at St Hilda’s.
-The bursaries will provide funds for books, vacation residence, internships and work placement.
+Through bursaries, St Hilda’s is able to attract and support talented students and ensure that students from financially disadvantaged backgrounds can make the most of their time at St Hilda’s.
+Bursaries provide funds for books, vacation residence, internships and work placements.
 Beneficiaries can access additional support for vacation residence to prepare for final examinations, and pursue study and research opportunities in the long vacation.
 These represent a significant advance on the previous level of support for our students, but they cannot be funded without help from our alumnae and friends, so donate now to make a difference to our undergraduates.

 A named undergraduate bursary can be established with a commitment of £1,250 per year for three years.

-A named graduate scholarship can be established with a minimum commitment of £8,000 per year for at least two years.
+A named graduate scholarship can be established with a minimum commitment of £8,000 per year for at least two years, while a donation of £14,000 – £17,500 can cover the College’s contribution to the Refugee Scholarship Programme and can provide a named scholarship.

 Travel and Research Grants